lucasdietrich/caniot-rust-controller/readme.md

 - Allow to use a remote controller as a can interface (Hardware in the loop), using the GRPC API
 - Compute stats based on measures (today min, max, last and a curve showing the trend)
 - treat the case where the process() function of a device controller sends a frame for which the response trigger a new process() call, leading to a infinite loop
-- improve call of process() in emulated devices
 - event/log system
 - send broadcast frame on startup
 - handle broadcast pending queries